 There are tons of different payment methods to choose from, and with the rise of fintech and ebanks, new methods are popping up all the time.
 Today’s consumers are used to getting what they want, and they expect to be able to use the payment method of their choice when shopping online.

-When you want to accept payments on your website, the first step is to decide which payment methods you will allow your buyers to use.
-Of course, this decision is entirely up to you, but it’s a good idea to accept a variety of payment methods.
+If you want to accept payments on your website, the first step is to decide which payment methods you’ll offer.
+This decision is entirely up to you, but it’s generally a good idea to accept a variety of payment methods.
 This will help you reach more customers and improve their buying experience.
 People are much more likely to complete a purchase if they can pay with their preferred method.

-To ensure the best conversion rates, you'll want to accept the most common methods:
+To ensure the best conversion rates, you'll want to accept the most common payment methods:

 These are some other payment methods you may want to consider, depending on your business and target audience:

-Some customers may not have a credit or debit card or may not feel comfortable using one online.
-This is where ACH (Automatic Clearing House) payments come in.
+Some customers may not have a credit or debit card, or may not feel comfortable using one online.
+This is where ACH (Automated Clearing House) payments come in.
 Customers in the US can use the ACH network to transfer money directly from their bank account to yours, with no credit card or wire transfer involved in the process.

 2. Calculate Your Fees

 Payment method fees are part of the price of doing business, and it's important to understand them before you get started.
-Be sure to read through the terms and conditions of each and every payment method you'll be accepting so you know exactly how much you'll be charged each time that method is used.
+Be sure to read through your payment service provider’s terms and conditions so you know exactly how much you'll be charged each time you receive a payment.

 Some payment service providers charge additional fees on top of the fees charged by credit card companies and payment gateways.
-To avoid unwanted surprises further down the line, you'll want to choose a provider who is completely transparent about the fees it charges.
+To avoid unwanted surprises in the future, you'll want to choose a provider that’s completely transparent about the fees it charges.

-Over time, you can track the frequency that each payment method is used.
+Over time, you can track how frequently each payment method is used.
 This will help you predict your monthly or yearly expenses for each method.
-If a certain payment method is costing you more than you think it is worth, you may decide to remove it from your site.
+If a certain payment method is costing you more than you think it’s worth, you might decide to remove it from your site.

 Pro Tip: Transparency works both ways.
-If you're going to charge your customers any processing fees, be sure to include that information on your website so that they will always know exactly how much they will be charged and what they are paying for.
-Honesty can go a long way, and help boost your potential buyers' confidence in you.
+If you're going to charge your customers any processing fees, be sure to include that information on your website so that they’ll always know exactly how much they’ll be charged and what they’re paying for.
+Honesty can go a long way toward boosting potential buyers' confidence in you.

 3. Set Up Your Payment Methods on Your Website

 Once you select a payment service provider, adding new payment options is easy.
 If you choose Pay.com, all you have to do is click on each payment method you want to accept to add it to your site.
 You’ll also be able to track which customers purchased which items, how much money they spent, and when you received each payment.

 4. Customize Your Checkout Process

-When choosing a payment service provider, it's a good idea to pick one that allows you to customize your checkout page.
+When choosing a payment service provider, look for one that allows you to customize your checkout page.
 Nothing will scare off a customer faster than a suspicious-looking checkout page that doesn't match the rest of your site.
-A page that uses your logo, branding, and color scheme will make your buyers feel secure and encourage them to complete their purchase.
+A page that has your logo, branding, and color scheme will make your buyers feel secure and encourage them to complete their purchases.

 Once you're happy with the look of your customized checkout page, you can integrate your accepted payment methods into it.
-This way, your customers know which payment methods they can use.
+This lets your customers know which payment methods they can use.

 5. Integrate Email Confirmations